MUTHUNITHIN/MUTHUNITHIN/README.md

 - 👋 Hi, I’m @MUTHUNITHIN
 - 👀 I’m interested in electronics
-- 🌱 I’m currently learning KEC
+- 🌱 I’m currently learning ECE  at  KEC
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me muthunithin234@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 MUTHUNITHIN/MUTHUNITHIN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.